Bluefin Tuna Fishing Charters out of Gloucester, MA

 Gloucester is the perfect choice for your Bluefin tuna fishing charter due to the close proximity to all of the North, East and South fishing grounds in the New England area which include Jeffries Ledge, Tillies Bank, Stellwagen Bank, and Cape Cod Bay just to name a few.
 Gloucester is in the middle of all the productive waters of New England which equates to the shortest ride out of any port, which means more time fishing and more choices of fishing grounds to choose from.

 A typical bluefin fishing charter begins with a 1-5 am departure depending on what trip you book and arrives back after the allotted time.
-All bluefin tuna fishing charters are 11 hours minimum (full day), 15hours minimum (marathon day) or 2 days for our hardcore fishermen.
+All bluefin tuna fishing charters are 12 hours minimum (full day), or 15 hours minimum (marathon day).

-Travel times from the port of Gloucester with times averaging between 45 minutes to 18 hours (George’s Bank).
-No other port in New England can offer you such short ride times to so many different tuna fishing grounds.
-Fishing times vary between 7 to 10 hours on average and endless hours on multi day trips.
-If we need to stay longer or travel further, we will!
+Travel times from the port of Gloucester average 30-120 minutes depending on which type of fish we are targeting.
+No other port in New England can offer you such short ride times to so many fishing grounds.
+If we need to stay longer or travel further we will!

 We have a large and fast new charter boat and can get anywhere quickly if we need too.
 Our boat is by far the nicest charter boat in the area.